centau/vide/docs/api/reactivity-dynamic.md

     Returns a source holding an instance of the currently shown component or `nil` if no component is currently shown.

+    Destruction of the scope can be delayed by returning the number of seconds to delay by, after the component.

 ## switch() <Badge type="tip" text="STABLE"><a href="/vide/api/reactivity-core#Scopes">REACTIVE</a></Badge>

 Shows one of a set of components depending on a source and a mapping table.